Monica Dale is an inspiring and fun US music educator in the music-and-movement tradition. I have enjoyed several of her workshops.

 Toronto’s comprehensive guide to classical music concert life in this metropolis of five million.
 Also contains music articles and reviews – sometimes by me.

-The late pianist/dancer/teacher Donald Himes first got me involved with the eurhythmics approach to music learning through physical movement and improvisation, here in Toronto; other exponents from the American Dalcroze community have also guided me at various workshops and courses.
+The late pianist/dancer/teacher Donald Himes first got me involved with the eurhythmics approach to music learning through physical movement and improvisation, here in Toronto.
+My remembrance of him was featured in this newsletter.

 Quite similar in spirit to the Dalcroze music education concept, Carl Orff’s music pedagogy is better known and perhaps easier to understand.